Impact of Earth-based radar observations

 What is the size of the core?
 Is the core solid or liquid?
 Nobody knows.

-We are also characterizing the evolution of the spin axis orientation, which will provide a direct measurement of the moment of inertia of Venus, an unmeasured yet fundamental constraint on models of the interior.
-While we have detected the precession, additional observations are needed to secure a measurement with smaller uncertainties.
+We have been characterizing the evolution of the spin axis orientation, which provides a direct measurement of the moment of inertia of Venus, a fundamental constraint on models of the interior.
+While we have detected the precession with 8% precision, additional observations are needed to secure a measurement with smaller uncertainties.
 Understanding the obliquity of Venus is also important as it may be excited by mantle convection, volcanic or seismic activity, resurfacing, or atmospheric changes.

 This investigation requires small amounts of telescope time (less than 1 hour per measurement) on the Goldstone 70-m antenna (DSS-14) and the Green Bank Telescope (GBT).
-However, progress has been hampered by difficulties in securing DSS-14 and GBT antenna time, frequent hardware failures, and the necessity to obtain observations at a variety of geometries.
 A table documents the history of attempted measurements and their outcomes.